tylerwillis/pink-chili/content/pages/index.md

   - type: hero_section
     title: 'Hi, I’m Tyler.'
     subtitle: >-
-      I co-founded Unsupervised, which helps companies analyze their data and find ways to improve their business.
-I also invest in startups and teach Skilled Optimism.
+      I'm a founder, an investor, and a believer in the practice of Skilled Optimism.
     actions:
       - label: Contact Me
         url: /contact